Updated December 6, 2021

 There are exceptions to the rule.
 A patient can be transferred to a physician's office if the physicians' office has specialized equipment and capability that the transferring hospital does not have.

-It is important to note that the CMS rule about treatment in the ED only applies to patients who have emergency medical conditions and are unstable.
+The CMS rule about treatment in the ED only applies to patients who have an EMC and are unstable.
 "It is standard practice in most hospitals for the emergency physician to splint a displaced fracture and send the patient to the on-call orthopedic surgeon's office for reduction and further treatment. . .
 If the emergency physician 'stabilizes' the fracture, EMTALA no longer applies.

 Does EMTALA require that I accept a patient in my office who was referred to me by the ED for follow-up care even though I was NOT called into the ED to examine or treat the patient.

-Once a patient no longer has an emergency medical condition or is stable when discharged from the ED, EMTALA no longer applies.
+Once a patient no longer has an EMC or is stable when discharged from the ED, EMTALA no longer applies.
 Therefore, in this situation, EMTALA does not extend to the on-call physician's office.
-(7)
+(4)

 Follow up outside the hospital is not an EMTALA issue, but is instead a hospital bylaw or protocol issue.
 Most often, hospitals define the responsibilities of on-call physicians with regard to follow-up care of patients seen in the ED.